km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit10/writeup.md.md

-Base64 knowledge: Base64 is an alphabet with 64 values and is often used to encode info.
+**Base64 knowledge**: Base64 is an alphabet with 64 values and is often used to encode info.
 The alphabet is down below: